 Remedial Action: Obtain a Vivid Trace license whose number of users matches or exceeds your JIRA license user tier, and apply it to Vivid Trace.
-A new license can be obtained from your Partner or from the Atlassian Marketplace.
+A new license can be obtained from your supplier or from the Atlassian Marketplace.

 Function JQL-function is making use of issue link relationship information while JIRA's Issue Linking feature is deactivated.
 Results might be incorrect.

 Explanation: JIRA doesn't specify how it responds to requests for issue link information while its Issue Linking feature is deactivated.
 For this reason, Vivid Trace cannot provide guarantees about whether JQL-function's results are accurate or not.